kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - This [Reddit post](https://www.reddit.com/r/exmormon/comments/mkdgsu/just_a_reminder_that_if_something_is_true_you/) points out that in no other area of knowledge do we have to constantly reinforce our belief that something is true.
 That might be fine, except that other religions have to do the same thing, and it's all based on a few of the same cognitive biases.
 Street Epistemology videos do a good job demonstrating this.
 - This [Reddit post](https://www.reddit.com/r/exchristian/comments/gb687d/but_the_bible_says_so/) argues that the same standard of proof we require of other gods should be required of our own god.
 - Here's an [article](https://zelphontheshelf.com/is-god-real-a-response-to-mormon-org/) from Zelph on the Shelf that does a good job explaining this problem with confirming the truth of the existence of God through spiritual witness.
+- A better explanation for what we experience as members and see in church leadership is that *elevation emotion* (a pro-social, positive feeling produced by oxytocin [[source](https://www.sciencedirect.com/science/article/pii/S0306453013002369)]) is generally what we experience when we feel the Spirit.
+See this [article](http://mormonthoughts.com/?p=16) for more discussion.

 ### to do